tssA8/AndroidCustomView/README.md

 Usage
 -----
 Here is how to use this project.
-* add lintOptions and dexOptions gradle
+* add lintOptions and dexOptions in gradle
 ```
     lintOptions {
         checkReleaseBuilds false